Yorkshire cycling website

-Rudding Lane takes you towards the A658 John Metcalf Way, but you turn right on Pannal Road just before you reach it.
-There's then cycling signage directing you left, to an underpass under the A658.
-This is a mud and stones path, which presumably gets very muddy when it rains.
+Rudding Lane takes you towards the A658 John Metcalf Way.
+One way to cross it is via the Follifoot Underpass.
+Turn right on Pannal Road just before you reach the A-road, and there's then cycling signage directing you left to the underpass.
+This is a mud and stones path, which gets very muddy when it rains.
 I believe there's an intention to do something about it, but it seems to be taking a long time.

 Pannal Road, leading to Follifoot

 Continue to Follifoot on Pannal Road, passing the Radcliffe Arms, then the south gatehouse of the Rudding Park estate, both on your left.